Why Adalo Is Perfect for Building a MyFitnessPal Clone

 Key Takeaways

-- Build a fully functional nutrition tracking app in weeks without writing code
+- Build a fully functional nutrition tracking app in weeks using Adalo's visual builder and AI-assisted features like Magic Start and Magic Add

-- Set up a relational database to track foods, meals, users, and calorie totals using Adalo's built-in database
+- Set up a relational database with no record limits on paid plans—track unlimited foods, meals, users, and calorie totals without hitting caps

-This comprehensive tutorial walks you through building a nutrition tracking app using Adalo's no-code platform.
-You'll learn how to create food logging, calorie tracking, macro calculations, progress dashboards, and goal setting—all the core features that make MyFitnessPal popular—without writing a single line of code.
+This comprehensive tutorial walks you through building a nutrition tracking app using Adalo's platform.
+You'll learn how to create food logging, calorie tracking, macro calculations, progress dashboards, and goal setting—all the core features that make MyFitnessPal popular.
+Adalo's builder lets you publish the same app to the web, native iOS, and native Android, all without writing a line of code or rebuilding.
+If your plan is mass distribution through the app stores' vast marketplaces, this approach removes the biggest barrier to launch.

 Whether you're a fitness coach wanting to track client nutrition, an entrepreneur building a wellness startup, or someone who simply wants a custom nutrition app, this guide covers every step from database design to app store publication.